dscontreras/MAAP/README.md

 # README

-MAAP is a set of tools used for tracking the movement of objects.
+MAAP is a set of tools used for tracking the movement and displacement of objects.

 ## Getting Started